 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 5:54 am and the next high tide will be at 5:32 pm.
-The only low tide of the day was at 11:26 am.
+In the high tide and low tide chart, we can see that the first low tide was at 1:26 am and the next low tide at 1:34 pm.
+The first high tide was at 8:06 am and the next high tide at 6:52 pm.

-The lunar phase is a Waxing Crescent.
-Today we have 12 hours and 57 minutes of sun.
-The solar transit is at 1:12 pm and the length of time the moon will be visible will be 10 hours and 28 minutes.
+The lunar phase is a Waning Crescent.
+Today we had 12 hours and 22 minutes of sun.
+The solar transit was at 1:06 pm and the length of time the moon will be visible will be 14 hours and 29 minutes.

-The tidal coefficient today is 53 (average).
-At noon the tidal coefficient drops to 49 to end the day with a tidal coefficient of 47.
-The tide heights today are 3.3 ft, 2.6 ft and 4.9 ft.
+The tidal coefficient today is 37, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small. to end the day with a tidal coefficient of 38.
+The tide heights today are 0.7 ft, 3.9 ft, 2.6 ft and 4.9 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Marshall (Tomales Bay) which is of 6.6 ft and a minimum height of -2.0 ft.

-The solunar fishing calendar in Marshall (Tomales Bay) tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Marshall (Tomales Bay) tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Marshall (Tomales Bay).
 The times are generated in local time in California and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: